guiguilechat/JCELechat/libs/gameclient/game data access.md

 Access
 =

-Client version
+Client meta data
 ==

-To get the client version, you can fetch the json from `https://binaries.eveonline.com/eveclient_TQ.json`
+To get the client meta data, you can fetch the json from `https://binaries.eveonline.com/eveclient_TQ.json`

-This json has a **build** field that is changed when the game files change, and that you need to know
+This json has a **buildnumber** field that is changed when the game files change, and that you need to know.

+It also has a **protected** flag that implies a different access method and should void data fetching as long as this flag is true.

+The date of export of this build can be extracted from this resource's `last-modified` header.

 Root Index
 ==

-with **build** set, the root index is available at `https://binaries.eveonline.com/eveonline_$(build).txt`
+with **buildnumber** set, the root index is available at `https://binaries.eveonline.com/eveonline_$(buildnumber).txt`

 Indexes structure
 ==